 For the customer, the advantage of MC is provided in the large product selection.
 Usually the price of MC is most likely lower and the delivery time is shorter than the full tailored product.
-A number of papers mentioned MC, and Haug and Piller analyzed the recent state of MC practice by answering four basic questions: "Do customers need customized products?", "If yes, what prevents them from purchasing these offerings?", "Do we have the enabling technologies for MC?", and "why do many firms fail during and after the introduction of MC?"
-(Haug, 2009; Piller, 2004).
+According to Haug (2009) and Piller (2004), "Do customers need customized products?", "If yes, what prevents them from purchasing these offerings?", "Do we have the enabling technologies for MC?", and "why do many firms fail during and after the introduction of MC?".
 The motivation for a company to switch from MP to MC is to allow customers to join the co-design process but keep the costs of products close to those of MP.
-It will also improve the internal processes, and let the customers modify the existing products.
-Besides, there is less price competition in customized products so that it could increase the market share of sales for customized products (Hsu, et al., 2014).
+It will also improve the internal processes, and let the customers modify the existing products (Hsu, et al., 2014).